 - Absences for Travel: Families are encouraged to travel during school holidays.
 If travel during school term is necessary, please contact the school.
 An Application for Extended Leave may need to be completed.
-Absences relating to travel will be marked as leave on the roll and therefore contribute to your child's total absences for the year. - Absences for specific purposes: Families are encouraged to contact the school if they know their child is going to be engaged in an activity that results in school absences other than travel eg. participation in elite sporting events.
+Absences relating to travel will be marked as leave on the roll and therefore contribute to your child's total absences for the year. - Absences for specific purposes: Families are encouraged to contact the school if they know their child is going to be engaged in an activity that results in school absences other than travel eg participation in elite sporting events.
 If this is necessary, it is the responsibility of the parent to discuss the matter with the school in advance.
-An Application for Exemption from Attendance needs to be completed, and must clearly demonstrate that an exemption is necessary and that alternatives to exemption have been considered. - Early Leavers: All students, including seniors, wishing to leave school before conclusion of their last class must bring a note to the Head Teacher-Admin (who is located in the room with the pink door opposite Art Room 1) to be counter signed.
-These notes must include the reason and time of departure.
-This note is then to be taken to the Front Office Student Services window to sign out at the time stated on this note. - Late Arrivals: All students who arrive late for school must report to the Front Office Student Services window with a note (from parent/carer) explaining both the reason for lateness and the time of arrival at school.
+An Application for Exemption from attendance needs to be completed, and must clearly demonstrate that an exemption is necessary and that alternatives to exemption have been considered. - Early Leavers: All students, including seniors, wishing to leave school before conclusion of their last class must bring a note to the Head Teacher Admin to be counter signed.
+The note must include the reason and time of departure.
+This note is then to be taken to the Front Office Student Services window to sign out at the time stated on the note. - Late Arrivals: All students who arrive late for school must report to the Front Office Student Services window with a note (from parent/carer) explaining both the reason for lateness and the time of arrival at school.
 Students who arrive late to school without a note from their parent/carer must report to the Deputy Principal for their year group to discuss the reason for their late arrival, prior to signing in at the Front Office.